wolfmanjm/GroovyJoyRovio/Readme.md

 libs directory, so it should work on windows if the dll is on the PATH.

+Once running click the start button and the video window should appear, then the AGC or Night mode can be set or the resolution from the UI, the rest is controlled from the joystick.

+The Status bar at the bottom shows the frames per second we are getting via MJPEG, what we are connected to, and the approximate battery level.

+Copyright Jim Morris 2011
 Licensed under the Apache license http://www.apache.org/licenses/LICENSE-2.0.html